 Police Department at 715-836-2222 or by calling 911.
-In addition to law enforcement, individuals may also report sexual harassment, sexual assault, domestic violence, dating violence, sexual exploitation, and/or stalking to University of Wisconsin-Eau Claire through University of Wisconsin-Eau Claire Police Department.
-Following a report of sexual harassment, sexual assault, domestic violence, dating violence, sexual exploitation, and/ or stalking to University of Wisconsin-Eau Claire, whether the offense occurred on or off-campus, University of Wisconsin-Eau Claire will provide the student or employee a written explanation of the student's or employee's rights and options.
+In addition to law enforcement, individuals may also report sexual harassment, sexual assault, domestic violence, dating violence, sexual exploitation, and/or stalking to UW-Eau Claire through UW-Eau Claire Police Department.
+Following a report of sexual harassment, sexual assault, domestic violence, dating violence, sexual exploitation, and/or stalking to UW-Eau Claire, whether the offense occurred on or off-campus, UW-Eau Claire will provide the student or employee a written explanation of the student's or employee's rights and options.
 All victims have the right to be accompanied by a person of their choosing, including a victim advocate, when they file a report, and to any meetings related to institutional disciplinary proceedings.

 A victim has the right, and is encouraged, to notify proper law enforcement authorities, including University police and local police, to report sexual harassment, sexual assault, domestic violence, dating violence, sexual exploitation, and/or stalking.
 Victims have the right to be assisted by campus authorities in notifying law enforcement if the victim chooses.
-University of Wisconsin-Eau Claire will comply with a request for assistance in notifying law enforcement.
+UW-Eau Claire will comply with a request for assistance in notifying law enforcement.
 Victims also have the right to decline to notify law enforcement.
-If the crime occurred on University of Wisconsin-Eau Claire property, University of Wisconsin-Eau Claire Police Department have jurisdiction.
+If the crime occurred on UW-Eau Claire property, UW-Eau Claire Police Department have jurisdiction.
 If the crime occurred off campus, the victim can notify the appropriate local law enforcement agency with jurisdiction at the location of the crime.
 Eau Claire Police Department will assist the victim in identifying the correct law enforcement agency and will assist the victim in reporting it to that agency.
 Victims have the right to choose not to notify law enforcement or report the crime.

-If the victim elects to report to University of Wisconsin-Eau Claire Police Department, the Dean of Students Office, or the Title IX Coordinator, University of Wisconsin-Eau Claire will investigate for a hostile environment, and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
+If the victim elects to report to UW-Eau Claire Police Department, the Dean of Students Office, or the Title IX Coordinator, University of Wisconsin-Eau Claire will investigate for a hostile environment, and, where applicable, pursue disciplinary action against the person alleged to have committed the offense.
 The Dean of Students Office and Title IX Coordinator are required to respond appropriately to all reports of sexual violence and will do so when they receive notice of a possible hostile environment.